Manage your ZDM Proxy instances

 • PRIMARY_ONLY: reads are only sent synchronously to the primary cluster.
 This is the default behavior.

 • DUAL_ASYNC_ON_SECONDARY: reads are sent synchronously to the primary cluster and also asynchronously to the secondary cluster.
-See Phase 3: Enable asynchronous dual reads.
+See Enable asynchronous dual reads.

 • Typically, when choosing DUAL_ASYNC_ON_SECONDARY you will want to ensure that primary_cluster is still set to ORIGIN.
-When you are ready to use Target as the primary cluster, you should revert read_mode to PRIMARY_ONLY.
+When you are ready to use the target cluster as the primary cluster, revert read_mode to PRIMARY_ONLY.

 • log_level: